A means for all youth to play tennis, regardless of socioeconomic, ethnic, or family background

 BOARD OF DIRECTORS

 Marceil Whitney is the Founder of Tennis Outreach Programs.
 Her mission, "Empowering youth for lifetime success through tennis, education, fitness and character development, regardless of economic circumstance."
-Across a 40 year career in the Pacific Northwest, Marceil's passion for coaching has reached thousands of students.
+Across a 50 year career in the Pacific Northwest, Marceil's passion for coaching has reached thousands of students.
 She formerly owned Teenie Tennis, a youth tennis program geared toward the youngest students.
-In 2003 she created Tennis Outreach Programs operating out of community tennis courts.
+In 2003 she created Tennis Outreach Programs operating out of community tennis courts on the Eastside.
 In 2012 TOPs opened at the Eastside Tennis Center Facility in Kirkland.
 A certified USPTA instructor, Marceil served as Program Director for Redmond Parks, Kirkland Parks and King County parks.
 She coached students at Redmond High School and Central Park, many whom are still a part of the Seattle tennis community today.
-Presently Marceil serves on the board of directors and works as Director of Community Outreach for TOPs.
+Presently Marceil serves on the Board of Directors, and works as Director of Outreach and Director of Junior Programs for TOPs.